-It was actually a hut, not a house.
+It was a hut, not a house.
 In every courtyard of the village, there happens to be a house of a widow.
-But when the family expands, some members increase the front of their house while some others encircle their homes with new constructions.
-And thus the latitude and longitude of that widow's home changes; and that was what happened to Anmana didi's house.
+But when the family expands, some members increase the front of their house while others encircle their homes with new constructions.
+And thus, the latitude and longitude of that widow's home get changed, and that was what happened to Anmana Didi's house.

-Nobody knows who is her closest relation; that will become clear only after she dies.
-During the funeral rites, whoever is her nearest as per her clan, would perform the last rites and he would also get Anmana didi's house and land.
+Nobody knows who her closest relation is; that will become clear only after she dies.
+During the funeral rites, whoever is her nearest as per her clan, would perform the last rites and he would also get Anmana Didi's house and land.

 But that is no longer possible.
-When Anmana didi had gone to her in-laws village, where was married in Jhanjharpur, she had adopted her sister's son.
-But the love for her father's village still remains in her heart.
+When Anmana Didi had gone to her in-laws' village, where she was married i.e., in Jhanjharpur, she had adopted her sister's son.
+But the love for her father's village remains in her heart.

 She comes to her hut nowadays once a month at least.
-She cooks herself.
-But at Jhanjharpur she has a big house and a huge courtyard.
+She cooks for herself.
+But at Jhanjharpur, she has a big house and a huge courtyard.
 But she has not invited her son and daughter-in-law even once to her father's village.

-The entire village calls her a 'widow didi' when she resides in her father's village and 'aunty of Jhanjharpur village', whenshe stays in her husband's village.
+The entire village calls her 'didi' when she resides in her father's village and 'aunty' when she stays in her husband's village i.e., Jhanjharpur.

-Inside the hut she has constructed a temple of Mahavir Bajrangwali.
-Though initially, it was just a mud building, she has gradually made it a pucca one by selling grains.
-Earlier it was a 'hut-temple' and whenever Anmana didi went to Jhanjharpur, she justclosed its gate.
-Later on she started locking it with a chain and lock.
+Beside the hut, she constructed a temple of Mahavir Bajrangwali.
+Though initially, it was just a mud building, she has gradually made it a pucca by selling grains.
+Earlier it was a 'hut-temple'.
+Whenever Anmana Didi went to Jhanjharpur, she just closed the gate of her hut.
+Later, she started locking it with a chain and lock.
 But the temple of Bajrangwali remained open for people, all the time.
 The girls of the village did all the cleaning work.

-In between she goes to her village situated near Jhanjharpur bazaar.
-She maintains her house at Jhanjharpur.
-Then again she comes to the village ..her father's village.
+In between, she goes to her village situated near Jhanjharpur bazaar.
+She maintains her house at Jhanjharpur responsibly.
+Then again, she comes to the village ... her father's village.
 People attempt to become Sthitaprajna by reading Gita.
-Look at Anmana didi?
-She answers to salutations by saying 'be happy'.
+Look at Anmana Didi.
+She answers salutations by saying 'be happy.'
 No happiness or sorrow can be heard in her voice!
-No desire for any respect or any help.
+No desire for any respect or help either.

-The village people say, "Didi, it is work for Lord Hanumanji, his temple is beside the road.
-We all go by the road and worship him by bowing our head.
+The village people say, "Didi, it is a work meant for Lord Hanumanji, his temple is beside the road.
+We all go by the road and worship him by bowing our heads.
 We would work without accepting any wages."

 "But the casting and plaster work?"